Skip to main content

 • Zero latency impact - Workers run asynchronously without blocking requests

-• Edge-level tracking - Logs are collected at Cloudflare’s edge before reaching your server
+• Edge-level tracking - Logs collected at Cloudflare’s edge before reaching your server

 • Simple setup - Deploy in minutes with no code changes to your site